How Can We Help?

 If you get into trouble, we will not hide it from you.
 There will be no talk of “Non-Disclosure Agreement” and you will know exactly why you got in trouble and be able to defend yourself against any allegations brought against you to the staff.
 You have a right to appeal any punishment decision to the Admin team, though they have the final say in all issues.

 RIGHT TO SHARED AUTHORITY OVER CREATIVE CONTENT

-Except in extraneous circumstances as all, all players have a right to have a say about what happens to their PCs they are desanctioning or leaving.
+Except in extraneous circumstances, all players have a right to have a say about what happens to their PCs they are de-sanctioning or leaving.
 If a player is banned for any reason, they have an opportunity to speak with the team to say what happens to their PC in their absence.
-The staff will only step in to answer this question in rare circumstances that the PC was very involved in current story and plots and no answer was received from the player.
-This is a cooperative story, and the players have some shared authority of the characters they create here on Eternal Noire.
+The staff will only step in to answer this question in rare circumstances where the PC was deeply involved in the current story and plots, and/or no answer was received from the player.
+This is a cooperative story, and the players have some shared authority over the characters they create here on Eternal Noire.

 RIGHT TO KEEP IC & OOC SEPARATE

 While STORY and PLOT may take sometimes turns we don’t expect that could end up in negative situations, the IC should never affect the OOC and visa-versa.
 You have a right to be treated with respect by both your fellow players and the staff, and to cooperatively participate in forging the stories together.
 Negative consequences can be fun, It’s all about how you choose to react to the story whether or not it’s fun for everyone.
 So even if it may feel a little discouraging at times, step back and laugh it off before plotting out your comeback plan.
 Our staff will always support keeping IC and OOC separate, to help ensure you have the best time you can.